samhh/tshm/README.md

 - Semicolons

 ### Output

+There is an open question as to how "Haskell-ified" the output should be.

 - HM-style higher-kinded types output e.g. `Option<string>` -> `Option string`
 - Dedicated array syntax e.g. `string[]` or `Array<string>` -> `[string]`